Welcome to the 4th Annual Chocster Awards. Ignore all other award ceremonies you may see today, because this is the one that counts!

 |Chocolate Raspberry Award

 Once again, we’re a little sad to report that none of this year’s winners could be here in person to receive their awards.
-On the bright side, at least you don’t have to sit through the acceptance speeches.
+On the bright side, at least you don’t have to sit through the acceptance speeches, and can go and watch the Oscars® on TV instead.